puzzlef/louvain-communities/README.md

-Comparing naive dynamic approaches of the Louvain algorithm for community detection.

-`TODO`
+Effect of adjusting start tolerance and tolerance-norm of the [Louvain algorithm] for [community detection].

 [Louvain] is an algorithm for **detecting communities in graphs**. *Community* *detection* helps us understand the *natural divisions in a network* in an